 Engineering in linguistics… an oxymoron? – No, a reality in the XXI century

-Information technologies are everywhere nowadays and have even infiltrated translation.
+Information technologies are everywhere nowadays and have even infiltrated translation services.
 Engineers convert files from clients to a format that translators can easily work with, ensure the correct importing of all content, the right segmentation, and can lock segments not to be touched.
 For example, emails, tags, or codes on a typical website often do not need to be translated.
+Translation accuracy heavily depends on this part of the process.
 Consequently, engineers may make them read-only, ensuring that translators will not accidentally change these words or phrases.

 Not another step ahead without instructions